danielcallegari/spiderweb/README.md

 ## Application State Management

-The server maintains a centralized game state that includes:
+The server maintains a centralized app state that includes:
 - List of registered participants with their socket IDs and admin status
 - Bidirectional connection mappings between all participants
 - Current page state (registration, connections, or visualization)